Skip to Content

 What is Paya?

-Savor the traditional South Asian delicacy of mutton paya soup, crafted from nutrient-dense foot bones and hoofs, aromatics, fresh herbs, and whole spices.
-The mutton or lamb legs tenderize, so the juice and all the flavor from the trotters are extracted and combined with the other ingredients for a nutrient-dense stew.
-And once you’ve tried our paya soup with mutton, don’t forget to make beef paya soup next!
+Savor traditional South Asian mutton paya soup, crafted from nutrient-dense trotters, fresh herbs, and whole spices.
+The mutton or lamb feet tenderize, so the juice and all the flavor from the trotters are extracted and combined with the other ingredients for a nutrient-dense stew.
+And once you’ve tried our paya soup with mutton, make beef paya soup next!

 Is Mutton Paya Good for Health?